acoburn/oauth-5c/README.md

 OmniAuth FiveColleges
 =====================

-This gem contains the FiveColleges strategy for OmniAuth.
+This gem contains the (OAuth-based) FiveColleges strategy for OmniAuth.

 How To Use It
 -------------